Helzi4/Blue-Team-Homelab/README.md

 | 01 | RDP logon + Encoded PowerShell (benign) | In progress |

 ## Roadmap
-Goal: 20 realistic cases with safe simulations, no malware, no destructive testing.
+Goal: 20 realistic SOC cases using safe simulations only, no malware, no destructive testing.
-Coverage targets: execution, persistence, identity and logon, discovery, lateral movement, defense evasion, DFIR collections.
+Coverage targets: execution, persistence, identity and logon activity, discovery, lateral movement patterns, defense evasion signals, DFIR collections.

-## Safety and constraints
-No services exposed to the internet
-No bridging office network into the lab domain Snapshots before critical changes and before each case
+## How to review quickly
+Start with
+`architecture/`
+then open
+`cases/01-rdp-encoded-powershell/`

+If you want a deeper review, look at the template folder to see how consistent the case format is across the repo.